apigeekdemos/apigee-informatica-apijam/Setting up your Informatica Cloud Organization/README.md

 ![image alt text](./media/image_iic_ai_test_sfdc_connection.png)

-12. Publish and Test the *FetchLeads* workflow
+12. Publish and Test the *FetchLeads* process

-* Click on the *FetchLeads* process in the Demo project, then click the 3 dots to Publish the workflow.
+* Click on the *FetchLeads* process in the Demo project, then click the 3 dots to Publish the process.
 * From the same 3 dots menu, click on *Properties Detail*
-* Click on the *COPY* button to copy the service url endpoint to the FetchLeads service
+* Click on the *COPY* button to copy the service url endpoint to the FetchLeads process

 ![image alt text](./media/image_iic_ai_fetch_leads_service_url.png)

 * Paste the service url into a new browser tab and hit Enter
-* You should see the output of the workflow that contains a list of Leads retrieved from Salesforce
+* You should see the output of the process that contains a list of Leads retrieved from Salesforce
-* This verifies that the *FetchLeads* service is properly configured and operational in IIC
+* This verifies that the *FetchLeads* process is properly configured and operational in IICS

 ![image alt text](./media/image_iic_ai_fetch_leads_service_output.png)

 # Summary

-That completes the setup on Informatica Integration CLoud.
+That completes the setup on Informatica Intelligent Cloud Services.
 You can now proceed with Lab 1 in this series.